Steedalion/Blog/docs/Teaching/Teaching and supervision.md

 # Teaching and supervision

+## Personal reflection

+From a young age, I was captivated by the natural world.
+Watching Sunday night documentaries and observing ants in the garden, I was fascinated by the stories of great scientists and their discoveries.
+I still marvel at the wonders of astronomy and how we imagine the cosmos in all its splendor.

+Video games also shaped my thinking, focusing on problem-solving and simulations of complex systems.
+I found comfort in unraveling puzzles and exploring unknown scenarios, which deepened my curiosity and passion for discovery.

+Despite my early fascination, my path to academia was not straightforward.
+Discouraged from taking higher-level courses in high school, I didn’t initially apply to university, even though I excelled in mathematics.
+I spent two years at a technical university before transferring to a classical one.
+This detour taught me invaluable lessons: to question everything, trust my instincts, and understand that no system is perfect.
+These experiences have made me especially empathetic toward students who don’t fit the traditional academic mold or take unconventional paths.

+Life is challenging, but pursuing science is worth the struggle.
+As an academic researcher, I am privileged to explore topics I am passionate about, funded by taxpayers, with the hope of making the world a better place.
+This career has given me the freedom to indulge in my curiosity, financial stability, and the fulfilment of a lifelong dream.

+However, I never felt truly validated until I could help others experience the same joy and curiosity.
+I see every student as a young researcher fueled by intrigue, even though I am often reminded of their focus on academic scores.
+This drives my commitment to making students feel welcome, competent, and confident in their academic journeys.
+I want them to experience the playful curiosity and endless opportunities that scientific inquiry offers.

+Academia has given me a strong sense of purpose and the chance to inspire the next generation of scientists.
+I am deeply grateful for the opportunities it has afforded me and am passionate about helping students navigate their own paths, no matter how unconventional they may be.

 ## Teaching philosophy

 I am fortunate to teach in one of the most challenging programs at one of the top universities in the country.
 These students already know how to read a textbook.
 From this perspective, my role is not merely to summarize content, but to help them realize projects that can benefit society.